10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 ```

 Running this process allows the engineer to be alerted if a code-level or design change violates the project's accessibility standards.

+### Manual Testing
+Automated testing will often only get you so far; that is why we also recommend getting a human's eye on the accessibility in a project and executing manual tests alongside any automation.
+This process is largely done by an engineer reviewing the interface in a browser or screen reader and involves running your project through all of the WCAG guidelines at the compliance level that is applicable to your specific project (A, AA, or AAA).
+The [WCAG Quickref](https://www.w3.org/WAI/WCAG20/quickref/) is a great place to see all these guidelines in one place, internally, we also have a spreadsheet template to help manage this process.

+Manual accessibility testing should be run in conjunction with automated testing to help identify all the potential areas of improvement on a project as well as resolve false-positives that may appear during the automated testing process.
+Tests should be run on a reasonable sample size of templates to help produce the most comprehensive analysis possible - preferably the same templates used in the automated testing process.

+Combining automated and manual testing practices allows 10up to maintain a high level of compliance on all projects and it is critical to the work we do.

 <h2 id="progressive-enhancement" class="anchor-heading">Progressive Enhancement {% include Util/top %}</h2>
 Progressive enhancement means building a website that is robust, fault tolerant, and accessible.
 Progressive enhancement begins with a baseline experience and builds out from there, adding features for browsers that support them.
 It does not require us to select supported browsers or revert to table-based layouts.
 Baselines for browser and device support are set on a project-by-project basis.